Tuna Sushi Stacks are the easiest way to satisfy sushi cravings! Layer the ingredients in a measuring cup, then drizzle with soy sauce and spicy mayo.

 Quick Tip

-- Avocado Tuna Salad with an avocado-based dressing
+- Avocado Tuna Salad with a creamy dressing

-- Mediterranean Tuna Orzo Salad with a lemon vinaigrette
+- Mediterranean Tuna Orzo Salad with a lemon dressing

 Equipment